 - All athletes will be requested to sign a consent form giving the Pearl River Community College Athletic Department permission to test the athlete.

 - The Pearl River Community College Athletic Department will conduct a mandatory drug test paid for by the College prior to the first scheduled athletic event.
 Testing will be repeated throughout the year on an unannounced random basis.
 A positive result will require follow-up testing at a medical clinic.
 The athlete must pay for this test.

 - The test may monitor for evidence of the following controlled substances and their derivatives: amphetamines, anabolic steroids, barbiturates, cocaine (as benzoyl-ecgonine), opiates, phencyclidine, and THC metabolite (marijuana).

 - A drug education presentation will be made to educate all student athletes to the danger of drug and alcohol abuse.

-- The results of the test will be made known to the Vice President for Poplarville Campus and Hancock Center.
+- The results of the test will be made known to the Assistant Vice President of Student Services.

 - The head coach will have a confidential meeting with any athlete testing positive.
 The following steps will be taken at this time.

 - The athlete will be suspended from the team two weeks.

 - The athlete will be required to undergo follow-up testing and counseling on the dangers and side effects of drug use.

 - The follow-up testing will be borne by the athlete.

 - If there is evidence that the athlete continues to use drugs he/she will be dismissed from the team.

 - If said athlete plans to continue participation in athletics, he/she must agree to be tested for the duration of his/her enrollment at Pearl River Community College.